 Generally, individuals with spinal shock go from one extreme to the other.
 Initially, they experience flaccid, limp muscles and an absence of reflexes below their level of injury.
 Then, symptoms transition to a state of hyperreflexia, where the muscles become extremely reactive to stimulation.

 Outlined below is a quick overview of the 4 phases of spinal shock:

-Up next, we’ll discuss how to treat spinal shock.
+Up next, we’ll discuss whether it is possible to minimize the effects of spinal shock.

 Spinal Shock Treatment

-The return of any functions below the level of injury is a great sign of recovery.
-It indicates the SCI is incomplete, meaning that neural connections between the brain and areas innervated below the level of injury exist!
-Those connections are capable of using neuroplasticity (the central nervous system’s ability to adapt and reorganize itself) to potentially recover affected functions.
+The return of any sensation, motor control, or reflexes below the level of injury is an excellent sign of recovery.
+It indicates the SCI is incomplete, meaning that neural connections between the brain and areas innervated below the level of injury exist.
+Those spared neural connections are capable of using neuroplasticity (the central nervous system’s ability to adapt and reorganize itself) to potentially recover affected functions.